 Perhaps the most important learning practice I use with clients is one I term “Completing Your Day.”
 This practice takes about 30 minutes daily.
 Completing my day supports me as a learner, coach, teacher, and human being in ways large and small.

-The primary responsibility is to “take measure” of ourselves, to become aware of our deepest concerns, and to fulfill those concerns – to add meaning to our existence.
+The primary responsibility is to “take measure” of ourselves, to become aware of our deepest concerns, and to fulfill those concerns in a way that adds meaning to our existence.

-Meaning-making, making our lives meaningful, is a critical goal of our lives.
+Meaning-making, making our lives meaningful, is a critical goal of being human.
 Individuals must take their lives into account by observing their choices.
 Accomplishing this requires a reliable practice.
 “Completing Your Day” is that practice, and it requires these basic items:

 - A capture tool where you can place items during the day: promises, requests, agreements, and commitments.
 This can be a notepad, an online app, or other recording devices.